marketplacer/load-facebook-profile-ios-swift/README.md

 * Name

 Facebook user ID and access token can be used to authenticate Facebook user in your app.
+The helper function is suitable for those who just need to load a Facebook user profile from code without using other SDK features.

 <img src="https://github.com/exchangegroup/load-facebook-profile-ios-swift/raw/master/graphics/load_facebook_profile_ios_swift.png" alt="Load Facebook user profile on iOS swift with Facebook SDK" width="320">